jacopo1395/openfaas/client/README.md

 # Datasets

 To test the functions I used a real time datasets.
-You can find it in the datasets folder in this repository.
+You can find it in the [datasets folder](https://github.com/jacopo1395/openfaas/tree/master/client/datasets).
 In the directory there are some text file and in each file there are data coming from a type of sensor.

 You can update manually the datasets at any time by running `python3 rabbitmq.py`.